Sustainability-related disclosures for our advisory mandates

 No consideration of adverse impacts of investment advice on sustainability factors

 In accordance with Article 4 (5) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, Bank Julius Baer & Co.
 Ltd. does not generally consider the adverse impacts of investment decisions on sustainability factors in its investment advice, as displayed in Annex 1 Table 1 of Commission Delegated Regulation (EU) 2022/1288.
 However, Bank Julius Baer & Co.
-Ltd. provides its clients with the option to declare an overall preference for financial instruments that to a varying degree follow good environmental, social and governance practices including the consideration of adverse environmental and/or social impacts according to the Julius Baer ESG Investment Framework.
+Ltd. provides its clients with the option to declare an overall preference for financial instruments that to a varying degree follow good environmental, social and governance practices including the consideration of adverse environmental and/or social impacts according to the Julius Baer sustainable investment framework.

 Information about our remuneration policy